mcnairsa/100-days-of-code/log.md

 2. @ Faustino on fCC's Discord
 re: 3 days' worth of post but lots done
 me: WoW!
 That's a lot of stuff done.
 Are you doing this full time?

+### Day 025/100: 22-10-2024
+**Today's Progress**:
+Almost completed a module of the Codecademy PHP introductory course.
+Working on a build an adventure game guided project to consolidate conditionals.

+**Thoughts:**
+Frankly, I'm finding it pretty tedious.

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+More of the same

+**Pay Forward:**
+1.  @ Nekit on fCC's Discord
+re: Got certificate for 'Front End Development Libraries'
+me: WooHoo!

+2. @ Grymnir on fCC's Discord
+re: Starting again Day 1
+me: Good luck!
+Hope you get to finish it this time.

 ### Day 000/100: dd-mm-yyyy
 **Today's Progress**: